bichangwei/PMAT/README.md

   - `*/assembly_result/PMAT_master.gfa`, The optimized assembly graph of mitogenome

 ## <a name="C8">Version</a>
-PMAT version 1.2.0 (23/8/3)</br>
+PMAT version 1.3.0 (23/9/25)</br>
 Updates:
-- Improve the help documentation for user readability.
-- Optimized path handling logic to dynamically retrieve the current directory instead of using hard-coded home directory paths.
-- Users can now directly clone the software to their local servers using Git.
-- Added [test data](#C6) to the repository, allowing users to quickly obtain assembly results.
+- In the new version, Apptainer is used instead of Singularity.
+Please ensure that Apptainer is correctly installed.
+- In this new version, you can perform multiple tasks simultaneously.

 ## <a name="C9">Citing PMAT</a>
 Bi C, Shen F, Han F, Qu Y, et al. PMAT: an efficient plant mitogenome assembly toolkit using ultra-low coverage HiFi sequencing data.
 Unpublished. </br>